anschino/ccsl/page_research_conferences_international.md

 # International conferences

+13. Kun Ju Kim, Seonghyun Kim, __Md Sakil Hasan__, __Refat Khan__, __Md Gulam Ishak__, __Jihwan Moon__, Kyoung-Jae Lee, and Gosan Noh,
+__"NTN Evolution in 3GPP 5G Advanced,"__
+2025 The 16th International Conference on Information and Communication Technology Convergence (ICTC), Jeju, the Republic of Korea, 14 - 17 Oct.
+2025.

+12. __Md Sakil Hasan__, __Md Gulam Ishak__, and __Jihwan Moon__,
+__"Secrecy Enhancement and Distributed Architectures in LEO Satellite Networks: A Survey on AN-Assisted Scheduling and SUSDA Design,"__
+2025 The 16th International Conference on Information and Communication Technology Convergence (ICTC), Jeju, the Republic of Korea, 14 - 17 Oct.
+2025.

 11. Sangmin Kim, Zhilin Fu, __Jihwan Moon__, Sangwon Hwang, and Inkyu Lee,
 __"Beamforming Optimization for Time Domain Integrated Sensing and Communication Systems,"__
 2024 The 15th International Conference on Information and Communication Technology Convergence (ICTC), Jeju, the Republic of Korea, 16 - 18 Oct.
 2024.